 WHO SHOULD ATTEND?

-Mid- to senior-level nonprofit staff and managers looking to enhance or further develop their leadership skills.
+Mid- to senior-level full time, salaried nonprofit staff and managers looking to enhance or further develop their leadership skills.

 NOTE: Participants do not have to work in an Asian or Pacific Islander organization.